JuliaDynamics/NetworkDynamics.jl/docs/src/getting_started_with_DDEs.md

 p = (nothing, nothing, 1.)
 nothing # hide
 ```
  We solve the problem on the time interval $[0, 10]$ with the `Tsit5()` algorithm, recommended for solving non-stiff problems.
-The `MethodOfSteps(..)` translates an `OrdinaryDiffEq.jl`  solver into an efficient method for delay differential equations.
+The `MethodOfSteps(..)` translates an `OrdinaryDiffEq.jl`  solver into an efficient method for delay differential equations. `DDEProblem` addtional accepts the keyword `constant_lags` that can be useful in some situation, see [their docs](https://diffeq.sciml.ai/stable/tutorials/dde_example/) for details.

 ```@example DDEVertex
 using DelayDiffEq, Plots